 We Will, We Will Rock You!

 These six simple words, first made famous by the legendary rock band Queen, are now sung everywhere from little league baseball games to big time professional sporting events.
 Not surprisingly, there is just as much rock to go around when it comes to choosing the right stone tile for your home.
-When asked which type of stone homeowners should look for, Peter Taschioglou, founder of Peter Tasch Tile and Stone in Gresham, OR, suggested that homeowners look to granite, limestone, marble, and travertine for their stone tile needs.
+When asked which type of stone homeowners should look for, Peter Taschioglou, founder of Peter Tasch Tile and Stone in Gresham, OR, suggested that homeowners look to granite, limestone, marble, and travertine, as these stone tile types provide the best value for the overall cost.

 Give your floor a little life!
 Use this link to